Speed awareness monitors - drive slow for SAM

 - separation between other traffic signs to ensure drivers have sufficient time to read messages.

-Speed awareness monitors are expected to be installed for at least one month before moving to a new location.
-This will allow enough time to have a positive impact on motorist behaviour.
+Council installs speed awareness monitors for at least one month before moving to a new location to allow enough time to have a positive impact on motorist behaviour.
 Monitors may return to a previously installed location if speeding becomes an issue again.

 How the monitors work

-- if the motorist is driving at or below the posted speed limit, a smiley face message is displayed
+- if you are driving at or below the posted speed limit, a smiley face message will display

-- if the motorist is driving above the posted speed limit by up to 9km/hr, the vehicle's speed is displayed followed by a ‘SLOW DOWN’ message
+- if you are driving above the posted speed limit by up to 9 kilometres per hour, the vehicle's speed will display followed by a ‘slow down’ message

-- if the motorist is driving 10km/hr or more above the posted speed limit, only a ‘SLOW DOWN’ message is displayed.
+- if you are driving more than 10 kilometres per hour or more above the posted speed limit, only a ‘slow down’ message will display.

 Impacts during construction

-Every effort will be made to minimise disruption to the local community during this work.
+Council makes every effort to minimise disruption to the local community during this work.
 Local residents will be notified of monitor installation in advance.
-Installation of the speed awareness monitors involves the construction of a small concrete foundation below the ground on Council owned land.
+Installation of the speed awareness monitors involves the construction of a small concrete foundation.
+This is built below the ground on Council-owned land.
 The platform has a lid and sits flush with ground level.
-Once the monitor is removed, the lid will remain.
-This means that the site can be used again if speeding at this location becomes an issue.
+Once Council removes the monitor, the lid remains to enable the site to be re-used.

 Suggest a new location